 Life insurance companies assign codes to countries based on the safety of travel to that country.
-They consider many factors including war or conflict, famine, disease, scarce access to medical care, political instability and economic issues.
-The companies then develop their underwriting guidelines based upon the code categories each country fits in to.
+They consider many factors including war or conflict, famine, disease, limited access to medical care, political instability and economic issues.
+The companies then develop their underwriting guidelines based upon the code categories each country fits within.
 Safer countries will have few, if any, travel restrictions.
 More dangerous countries will carry heavy restrictions.
 And countries on the U.S. State Department’s travel warnings list will almost always result in the company declining your application.

 |Australia||A||Best Class as Qualifed|

 |China||B||Best Class as Qualifed|

 The duration of your trip also impacts the rating class you may receive for your policy.
 Shorter trips of less than eight weeks or so are acceptable.
 However, longer stays could mean your policy will cost more money.

 |Country Code||Less than 8 Weeks||More than 8 Weeks|